selsa-inube/bootcamps/content/backend/v2/go/go-as-todo-create-complete-delete-task.md

 ### Methods

 As we said before, we'll let the user work with items through the list.
-So, we'll start by creating two methods for the `List` type.
+So, we'll create some methods for the `List` type.

 #### Add